jayliu50/windows-programmer-dvorak/README.md

 =========================
 About
 -----
 Forked from [jayliu50/windows-programmer-dvorak](https://github.com/jayliu50/windows-programmer-dvorak).
-Swaps `Caps` and `Backspace` and enables ShiftLock.
+Swaps `Caps` and `Backspace`.

 Installation
 ------------